SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find tips on whether you should stay in Union Square or Fisherman's Wharf

-Cable Cars: If you plan to go back and forth from Fisherman's Wharf and Union Square, make sure to use one of our cable cars.
+Cable Cars: If you plan to go back and forth from Fisherman's Wharf and Union Square, make sure to use our cable cars.
 These historic beauties are a fun way to travel and allow you to watch the scenery as you go.
-They are mostly open air, so make sure to bring along a jacket for your journey.
+They are open-air, so make sure to bring along a jacket for your journey.
 Find more details here.

 Buses & Light Rail Trains: Our bus and light rail system is also easy to use.
 You will find buses all around town with stops at many of our main attractions.
 You can either pay for each ride or buy a pass for a few days.
 More about getting around SF.

-Hop On/Hop Off Bus Tours: Another great alternative to get around town and enjoy our San Francisco weather in August is to take an open-air hop on hop off bus tour.
+Hop-On Hop-Off Bus Tours: Another great alternative to get around town and enjoy our San Francisco weather in August is to take an open-air Hop-On Hop-Off Bus Tour.
 They take you from one attraction to the next and allow you to stay at each one for as long as you want.
-You can buy one or two day passes with most companies.
-You can learn more about my favorites.
-It will take you to almost 2 dozen locations without the hassle of driving yourself.
+You can learn more about the best one- and two-day options.
+It will take you to 15+ locations without the hassle of driving yourself.

 Comments?
 Questions?
 Suggestions?